nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 public virtual Assembly ReferencedAssembly { get; set; }
 ```

-It is to gets or set the assembly that has been shadow copied that is active in the application.
+It is to get or set the assembly that has been shadow copied that is active in the application.

 ### Property `ShowInPluginsList`